stevegrossi/blog/README.md

 # www.stevegrossi.com

 My blog.

-## Todo

-- update colophon
+Please read that instead of this.